-ing to projected and actual income and expenditure, rement, contracts and financial audit.
-Includes budget s, financial statements and financial audit reports. out details of items of expenditure over £5,000 ding the cost, name of supplier and information about ransaction. ils of the procurement and contracts the school has ed into or details relating to the organisation who has ed out this process on the schools behalf (for example ocal authority). by of the pay policy that the school uses to govern staff ils of allowances and expenses that can be incurred by and governors. the school uses pupil premium. ils of the schools overheads and running costs.
+Relating to projected and actual income and expenditure, procurement, contracts and financial audit.
+Includes budget plans, financial statements and financial audit reports.
+Sets out details of items of expenditure over £5,000 including the cost, name of supplier and information about the transaction.
+Details of the procurement and contracts the school has entered into or details relating to the organisation who has carried out this process on the schools behalf (for example the local authority).
+A copy of the pay policy that the school uses to govern staff pay.
+Details of allowances and expenses that can be incurred by staff and governors.
+How the school uses pupil premium.
+Details of the schools overheads and running costs.